-- □ A Getting Started brochure, where you will find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook;
+- □ A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your notebook;

+- A Specifications sheet;

 - A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

+- □ An Application Disc guide, which explains the purpose and use of the final system recovery disc.
+Use this when (re)installing bundled software.

 - Your Sony Guarantee conditions;

-- A Safety Regulations flyer;
+- A Safety Regulations leaflet;

+- A Wireless LAN Regulations leaflet;

+- A Channel Selection leaflet;

-- A Modem Regulations flyer.
+- □ A Modem Regulations leaflet.